 The Mass Spectrometry Facility in the Department of Chemistry offers first-rate chemical analysis.
 Researchers use the facility for a variety of needs, from investigating the structure of key intermediates to obtaining publication quality spectra.
 Once students and postdoctoral researchers receive training on an instrument they may run their own samples on an as needed basis, with expert on-site assistance readily available.
 Senior spectroscopist, Dr. John Eng, handles samples submitted by researchers from outside the department.

 All mass spectrometers are open for walk-up use 24-hours a day.
 Training for each instrument may be requested via a sign-up sheet next to the instrument or by contacting Dr. Eng and typically takes about 30 to 45 minutes.
-There are five mass spectrometers available in Room B14 of Frick Laboratories:
+There are nine mass spectrometers available in Room B14 of Frick Laboratories:

 Agilent 7200 GC QTOF with 7890C GC: Provides high resolution GC-MS data and the attached 7890 GC is equipped with 2D GC column capabilities.
 It is part of Professor John T. Groves’ instrument cluster but researchers can make arrangements with the facility and the Groves lab to gain access to this machine.